airbytehq/airbyte/docs/connector-development/connector-builder-ui/partitioning.md

 The following fields have to be configured to use the substream partition router:
 * The "Parent stream" defines the records of which stream should be used as partitions
 * The "Parent key" is the property on the parent stream record that should become the partition value (in most cases this is some form of id)
 * The "Current partition value identifier" can be freely choosen and is the identifier of the variable holding the current partition value.
-It can for example be used in the path of the stream using the `{{ stream_slice.<identifier> }}` interpolation placeholder.
+It can for example be used in the path of the stream using the `{{ stream_partition.<identifier> }}` interpolation placeholder.

 #### Example

 To enable dynamic partition routing for the [Woocommerce API](https://woocommerce.github.io/woocommerce-rest-api-docs/#order-notes) order notes, first an "orders" stream needs to be configured for the `/orders` endpoint to fetch a list of orders.
 Once this is done, the partition router for responses has be configured like this:
 * "Parent key" is set to `id`
 * "Current partition value identifier" is set to `order`
-* In the general section of the stream configuration, the "Path URL" is set to `/orders/{{ stream_slice.order }}/notes`
+* In the general section of the stream configuration, the "Path URL" is set to `/orders/{{ stream_partition.order }}/notes`

 When triggering a sync, the connector will first fetch all records of the orders stream.
 The records will look like this:
 ```